8.5.1 Eligibility for Training Services

 Local WDBs that choose to utilize Incumbent Worker Training as a workforce strategy must have a clear local policy that governs the use of funds for such services.21 Incumbent worker training policies must be aligned with State and Local Plans, as well as with career pathway and sector strategy approaches for in-demand occupations.22 The policy must define which workers, or groups of workers, are eligible for incumbent worker services.23 The policy may establish a local definition of the phrase "increase the competitiveness of the employee or employer."24

-DOL requires that states develop a process to document the six month work-history requirement for IWT recipients with the employer.
-DOL also requires that the IWT contract between the local WDB and the employer include documentation of the employment dates to substantiate the six month work-history as a term of the contract.25 DWD-DET requires that local WDBs document the trainee's dates of employment with the IWT employer in the IWT contract and upload that contract to the trainee's ASSET record.
+DOL requires that states develop a process to document the employment history requirement for IWT recipients with the employer and also requires that the IWT contract between the local WDB and the employer include the required employment history as a term of the contract.25 DWD-DET requires that local WDBs document the trainee's work history with the IWT employer by maintaining the trainee's ASSET record as outlined in section 11.22.
 Local WDBs may establish additional procedures for documenting the employment history, but, at a minimum, the state's process must be followed.

 Performance Implications